shamshirz/elm-pages-starter-beta/README.md

   * Start at 10:30am -> Review progress at noon
   * Got it to run locally, decent understanding of how it works
   * Need a small example project to take it to the next step of "can I use this"
+* Is `elm-pages` a suitable replacement for jekyll?
+* Is `elm-pages` a suitable option for personal small projects?

 ## Tips